How to Execute A Box Squat Correctly!

 Common Mistakes & Corrections

-Box squatting is different from free squatting; when mastered, it eliminates nearly all the mistakes that impede progress.
+Box squatting correctly is different from free squatting; when mastered, it eliminates nearly all the mistakes that impede progress.
 This misinterpretation leads to one of the most common mistakes in box squatting, as you must understand how to descend to "sit" on the box.
 Before we dig into some of the most common mistakes made, I will provide a quick basic recap on how to box squat.

 If you are box squatting correctly, the lift begins with hips moving back, like sitting on a chair, rather than breaking at the knees and dropping straight down.
 As the hips push back horizontally, you will simultaneously start to try to sit down until your glutes contact the top of the box.